-- Intrepid Reporter: Chuck Tatum, whoís also a Manipulative Bastard.
+- Intrepid Reporter: Chuck Tatum, whos also a Manipulative Bastard.

-- My God, What Have I Done?: Chuck has his BSOD when he realizes Leo is dying because he prolonged the rescue efforts.
+- My God, What Have I Done?: Chuck goes through a slow-motion breakdown when he realizes Leo is dying because he prolonged the rescue efforts.

 - Police Are Useless: And more than willing to cooperate if you promise the sheriff a reelection, it seems.